-Flights to Hawaii for 12,500 points.
-You can transfer your points to British Airways Avios and use them to score flights from the West Coast to Hawaii on American or Alaska Airlines for just 12,500 points each way.
-The catch is the flight needs to be 2,500 miles in distance or less, which is basically the distance from most West Coast cities to Hawaii.
-An alternative if you don’t live on the West Coast is to transfer to Air France Flying Blue and book Delta or Alaska flights for 15,000 points one way, with no distance requirement.
+Flights to Hawaii for 11,500 – 12,500 points.
+You can transfer your points to Singapore KrisFlyer and use them to score flights to Hawaii on Alaska Airlines for 11,500, 12,000, or 12,500 points one way, depending on what city you start your trip.
+An alternative if you don’t live where Alaska Airlines flies is to transfer to Air France Flying Blue and book Delta or Alaska flights for 15,000 points one way, with no distance requirement.

 Short international flights for 4,500 points.
 With British Airways Avios, you can book short flights that are 650 miles in distance or less for 4,500 points one way.
 The catch is you can only do this for flights outside North America, but it’s great for hopping around Europe.

 International flights on United or its partners.
 Getting to Europe or Asia can be expensive, often $1,500 or more in cash.
 But United miles are easy to use for long international flights.
 And you can for example get to anywhere in Europe for just 30,000 miles one way when you transfer your points to United MileagePlus.